IBCA CONSTITUTION Tentative pending Board Approval

 Section 1.
 The purpose of this organization shall be:

-- To develop better communication, as well as better unity and promote fellowship among all member coaches.
+To develop greater unity and fellowship among all members.

-- To foster a closer working relationship with the Indiana High School Athletic Association (IHSAA) and other state and national athletic organizations.
+To foster a closer working relationship with the IHSAA and other state and national athletic organizations.

 Article II – GENERAL